koziniec/pxe-boot/_docs/Arch Installation.md

 ---
 # Building a basic CLI Arch install as a base for the PXE server.
 Bridge the VM Net
+Enable EFI boot

 ## Install Arch
-Verify the boot mode
+Verify the boot mode supports EFI
-To verify the boot mode, list the efivars directory:
 <pre>
 ls /sys/firmware/efi/efivars
 </pre>
+You should see files listed if EFI is functional.

 Connect to the internet